 Using Game Theory to Optimize the Pace of New Technology Adoption

-Innovators of new technology systems requiring users to combine both hardware and software components often face delays in adoption of their new systems.
-Users will not buy the hardware until enough software or content is available, while at the same time software providers will not provide content until enough users have adopted the new system.
-This book examines the dynamics of this adoption process and provides methods for optimizing the pace of adoption of new technology systems.
+Innovators of new technology systems requiring users to combine components from several different providers (e.g., hardware, software or content, accessories) often face delays in adoption of their new systems.
+Users will not buy the hardware until enough software or content is available, while at the same time software or content providers will not provide content until enough users have adopted the new system.
+Winning the Hardware-Software Game examines the dynamics of this adoption process and provides methods for optimizing the pace of adoption of new technology systems.
 Read more...

 Why is network anatomy so important to characterize?
 Because structure always affects function.